1. Choose a comfortable mattress

 4. Keep your pillows clean

 Pillows are important because those are where you rest your head when laying down or sleeping.
 Some prefer their pillows fluffy and soft, while some like them thin and firm.
-Check this review of the best pillows to help you decide which one works for you best.
 Don’t be afraid to experiment and add some colors to your room by getting colorful pillow cases too.
 Complete the ensemble with soft and breathable fabrics.
 Don’t forget to always keep pillows clean, especially if you have allergies, to prevent an attack and, consequently, sleep disruption.

 5. Place indoor plants and flowers

 Consider placing indoor plants or flowers on your bedside table to liven up your bedroom.
 Aside from adding a splash of green, bedroom plants are believed to help purify the air of toxins such as formaldehyde, benzene, trichloroethylene, xylene, and toluene.

 Anecdotal evidence also reveals that taking care of plants helps minimize the feeling of anxiety and other negative moods, allowing you to sleep better at night by reducing your stress levels.

 6. Play with lights

 Aside from setting the mood in your bedroom and helping you sleep better; proper lighting can also have an impact on your mood.
 A study done in 2015 found that smart ambient lighting can help uplift the mood of elderly subjects.
 Exposure to natural sunlight can also help improve a person’s mood and overall well-being by increasing the body's natural production of serotonin, also considered as a “happy hormone”.